Are Westies Good Family dogs was produced in partnership with Legal & General.

 You will need to invest time in training a Westie and teaching them that they don’t actually rule the roost.
 And be prepared to care for your little fuzzy friend to ensure their skin remains as healthy as possible.
 Oh, and don’t forget the pet insurance!

-If you’re unsure of what family dog to try, then please try this dog breed quiz from Legal & General.
+If you’re unsure of what family dog to try, then please try this dog breed quiz from our sponsors at Legal & General.
 Answering a few simple lifestyle questions will show you what dog might suit your family best!